apache/pekko-persistence-dynamodb/README.md

 ## Plugin Development

-### Dev Setup

-* Run `./docker-compose up` to download and start [Localstack](https://github.com/localstack/localstack/).
-* Make sure that env variables from .env.test are exported `source .env.test`
-* Now you are all set for running the test suite from `sbt`.
-* In order to stop the DynamoDB and clean up execute `./docker-compose down`.

-Please also read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ### DynamoDB table structure discussion

 The structure for journal storage in dynamodb has evolved over iterations of performance tuning.
 Most of these lessons were learned in creating the eventsourced dynamodb journal, but apply here as well.